giuliaago/insilicoFramework/README.md

 <code>ecoPCR -d [mydatabase]</code>

-Please check all the command specific options avaialable at the page https://pythonhosted.org/OBITools/scripts/ecoPCR.html
+Check all the command specific options avaialable at the page https://pythonhosted.org/OBITools/scripts/ecoPCR.html

 After the amplification, evaluate the primer pairs performance comparing ecoPCR output, i.e. the amplified sequences, to the original ecoPCR database.
 To do so, use this command: <code>ecotaxstat -d [mydatabase]</code>.
 You can add some specific option, check out there: https://pythonhosted.org/OBITools/scripts/ecotaxstat.html

-## Visualization of results
+## Data exploration and visualization

+In order to explore and visualize the data generated you need to have a list of organisms that have been amplified.
+You can do this by extracting the species taxIDs list and then converting it to a taxonomy list.

-Explore and visualize the data generated.
-To do so, use the script <code>xxxxxxxxxxxxxxxx</code> we have developed to extract the list of taxIDs from the ecoPCR outputs. <code>???????????????</code>
+Use the script <code>taxid_list_ecopcr.sh</code> we have developed to extract the list of taxIDs from the ecoPCR outputs.
+To download the script:

+* Clone github repository (link: https://github.com/giuliaago/insilicoFramework) and:

+  * Download ZIP from insilicoFramework github home page, then decompress it

+or

+  * Use git from command line: <code>git clone https://github.com/giuliaago/insilicoFramework</code>

+Once downloaded,

+* Move <code>taxid_list_ecopcr.sh</code> in the directory where there are ecoPCR outputs

+* Check if the script is executable with command <code>ls -l</code>.
+If it is not run the command <code>chmod +x taxid_list_ecopcr.sh</code>

+* Execute the script using <code>./taxid_list_ecopcr.sh</code>

+As an output, the script generates a TSV file named <code>taxid_list_ecopcr.tsv</code>, which contains a list of taxIDs extracted from ecoPCR amplified sequences.

 To convert the taxIDs list generated to a taxonomy list use <code>ExTaxsI</code> “Taxonomy ID converter” module.
 ExTaxsI is an open-source user friendly bioinformatic tool, written in Python 3.7, that you can download and install following the instructions present in its GitHub page https://github.com/qLSLab/ExTaxsI.
 If you want to know more about this tool, see [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).

 Now you are ready to visualize the results.
 Use <code>ExTaxsI</code> "Visualization" module to generate a variety of plots from the previous taxonomy file.

-##
+## Case study: *Aristomorpha foliacea*

 ## References